-Actually, it's possible that a little bit of chocolate may be good for you.
-Dark chocolate has antioxidants that may prevent damage due to free radicals.
-Chocolate also has some positive impact on the function of blood vessels, but unfortunately, it appears chocolate doesn't lower high blood pressure as much as some people had hoped.
+It's possible that a little bit of chocolate may be good for you.
+Dark chocolate has antioxidants that may protect your cells from damage due to free radicals.
+Chocolate has some positive impact on the function of blood vessels, but, unfortunately, it appears chocolate doesn't lower high blood pressure as much as some people had hoped.

 Budoff PW.
 "The use of prostaglandin inhibitors for the premenstrual syndrome."
 J Reprod Med.
 1983 Jul;28(7):469-78.

 "NTP Toxicology and Carcinogenesis Studies of Theophylline (CAS No. 58-55-9) in F344/N Rats and B6C3F1 Mice (Feed and Gavage Studies)."
 Natl Toxicol Program Tech Rep Ser.
 1998 Aug;473:1-326.